 Remember that you need to organize a private boat trip to reach these small islands.

 Don’t worry.
-It’s just an hour boat ride away from Cartagena!
+It’s just one hour boat ride away from Cartagena!
 Do you also imagine yourself organizing the perfect weekend getaway?

 How do you get to Isla Grande, Colombia